Purpose

 2. Emergency Planning.

 University records will be stored in a safe, secure, and accessible manner.
-Documents and financial files that are essential to keeping the Organization operating in an emergency will be duplicated or backed up at least every week and maintained off-site.
+Documents and financial files essential to keeping the Organization operating in an emergency will be duplicated or backed up at least every week and maintained off-site.

 3. Document Destruction.

-The President is responsible for the ongoing process of identifying University records which have met the required retention period and overseeing their destruction.
+The President is responsible for the ongoing process of identifying University records that have met the required retention period and overseeing their destruction.
 Destruction of financial and personnel-related documents will be accomplished by shredding.

 Document destruction will be suspended immediately upon any indication of an official investigation or when legal proceedings are filed or appear imminent.
-Destruction will be reinstated upon conclusion of the investigation or legal proceedings.
+Destruction will be reinstated upon the conclusion of the investigation or legal proceedings.

 4. Compliance.